-Video Game Addiction Therapy – Counselors and Therapists in Johnson City, TN
+Video Game Addiction Counseling in Johnson City, TN – Thriveworks

 Kendall started playing video games with his friends in college—they would play for hours together.
 When he started his first job and moved into his own apartment, he kept playing—just by himself.
 Kendall comes home most days and plays until he falls asleep.
-Recently, he has been turning down invitations to go out with friends so he can play.
-The other week, he played video games throughout the night and had to go to work without any sleep.
-Kendall knows this is becoming a problem.
-He’s having difficulty stopping and wonders if he may have a video game addiction.
+Recently, he has been turning down invitations to go out with friends so he can keep gaming.
+The other week, he played video games throughout the night and then had to go to work without any sleep.
+Kendall knows this is becoming a problem; he’s having difficulty stopping and wonders if he may have a video game addiction.

-Not all addictions are chemical dependencies; some are behavior compulsions such as a gambling addiction.
-The research is not definitive on whether video games fit the strict definition of an addiction, but many mental health professionals agree that people are struggling with impulse control regarding their use of video games.
-Whether the label is addiction or not, many people are replacing real-world connection with friends and family with an emotional attachment to video games.
+Not all addictions are chemical dependencies; some are behavior compulsions, such as a gambling addiction.
+The research is not definitive on whether video games fit the strict definition of an addiction, but many mental health professionals agree that many people can begin struggling with impulse control regarding their use of video games.
+Whether the label is addiction or not, many people are replacing their real-world connections with friends and family with their emotional attachment to video games.

 Thriveworks Johnson City offers therapy for video game addiction, and our therapists have helped many people regain control over their use of video games and learn healthy coping skills for handling life’s challenges.